-However, if we hold our 2023 annual meeting of stockholders more than 25 days before or after the one-year anniversary date of the 2022 Annual Meeting, then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than 8:00 a.m.
-Pacific Time on the 120th day before such annual meeting and no later than 5:00 p.m.
-Pacific Time on the 10th day following the day on which public announcement of the date of such meeting is first made.
+However, if we hold our 2024 annual meeting of stockholders more than 25 days before or after the one-year anniversary date of the 2023 Annual Meeting, then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than 8:00 a.m.
+Pacific Time on the 120th day before the 2024 annual meeting and no later than 5:00 p.m.
+Pacific Time, on the later of the 90th day prior to the day of the 2024 annual meeting or, if the first public announcement of the date of the 2024 annual meeting is less than 100 days prior to the date of the 2024 annual meeting, the 10th day following the day on which public announcement of the date of the 2024 annual meeting is first made.
 If, after complying with the provisions above, a stockholder, or such stockholder's qualified representative, does not appear at such annual meeting to present the stockholder's proposal, we are not required to present the proposal for a vote at such meeting.